-Pediatric dentists have additional training in patient behavior guidance, additional options or approaches to examine and treat children in ways that make them comfortable, and care of the medically and developmentally compromised patient.
+Alpharetta Pediatric dentists have additional training in patient behavior guidance, additional options or approaches to examine and treat children in ways that make them comfortable, and care for medically and developmentally compromised patients.
 This additional training is necessary for the safety and comfort of young patients.

-Aside from day to day patient care, pediatric dentists also have additional training in supervision and evaluation of facial skeletal growth and development, early cavity prevention, and sedations for children.
+Aside from day-to-day patient care, pediatric dentists also have additional training in supervision and evaluation of facial skeletal growth and development, early cavity prevention, and sedation for children.
 When practicing pediatric dentistry, doctors deal with different issues, stages, and growth than general dentists do.
 It is important for them to be highly educated about both baby teeth and adult teeth, the transition from baby teeth to adult teeth, overall development and growth spurts, and other factors that general dentists don’t typically encounter in their regular practice.

 General dentists are those who serve a wide range of dental services for their clients.
 Often serving as family dentists, general dentists will often be the guide for most families when it comes to referring children to a pediatric dentist or to an orthodontist.